|

 he said, "but that is the task I have set you."
 With

-his hand on his chest, he gave her a brief nod of the head.
-"And,
+his hand on his chest, he gave her another brief nod of the head.

-to you at the appropriate hours and I will return tomorrow at
+have food sent to you at the appropriate hours, and I will return

 "I would normally have said speak to Gimli," she